-The fixed service fee covers regular and/or ongoing charges, such as administration costs, reporting expenses (including the costs of data provision and processing and calculation of financial information of the investment fund), custody fees, audit fees, supervisory fees, potential stock exchange listing fees, payment processing costs, publications, participant meetings, legal proceedings (including any class actions), costs of collateral management activities, as well as external advisors and service providers such as, where appropriate, the Transfer Agent.
-Where applicable, the fixed service fee also includes costs included in the value of investment funds.
+This all-in fee covers the management fee as well as regular and/or ongoing charges, such as administration costs, reporting expenses (including the costs of data provision and processing and calculation of financial information of the investment fund), custody fees, audit fees, supervisory fees, potential stock exchange listing fees, payment processing costs, publications, participant meetings, legal proceedings (including any class actions), fee sharing arrangements within the scope of securities lending, costs of collateral management activities, as well as external advisors and service providers such as, where appropriate, the Transfer Agent.
+Where applicable, the all-in fee also includes costs included in the value of investment funds.

-For 2023, an amount of 19 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 21 is included under other costs relates to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Participation Class N for 2024 are included in the fixed service fee and amount to 1 (2023: 3) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
+The audit fees attributable to Participation Class N for 2024 are included in the all-in fee and amount to 3 (2023: 3) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.